Projects

 May Close community allotment was set up by a core group of TTW volunteers during 2020.

-Volunteer days vary depending on who is available to manage them.
+Volunteer sessions are usually on a Saturday morning but can vary depending on who is available to manage them.
 It's quite a large site so new volunteers are always welcome.
+If you think you might like to be part of the team, please email [email protected] and we will arrange for you to have a look round.

 With gratitude to Worthing Homes for letting us use their land.